Middle Ear Infections / Otitis media - symptoms, treatment, and home remedies

 Middle Ear Infections in adults

 As discussed earlier, the middle ear connects to the back of the nose, the nasopharynx, via the eustachian tube.
 Any infection in the back of the nose can affect the middle ear.

 The most common infection in both body and nose is rhinitis, a common cold.
 The infection can spread from the nasopharynx to the middle ear whenever we have a common cold.
 However, it is prevented as the eustachian tube is slanted.
 However, when we blow the nose, especially one nostril is blocked, high pressure is created in the nasopharynx pushing the fluids with high bacteria content into the middle ear through the eustachian tube.

 Blowing out the nose when we have a common cold can result in a middle ear infection.
 90% of middle ear infections are because of the common cold.

 If the infection in the middle ear is less than two weeks in duration, it is called acute suppurative otitis media.
 When the disease stays for more than six weeks, it is called chronic suppurative otitis media.

 2. Chronic Sinusitis

 In chronic sinusitis, the infected secretions of sinusitis are pushed out from the sinuses to the oropharynx or back of the throat.
 The palate is a soft tissue that divides the oropharynx and nasopharynx.
-These liquids can seep into the nasopharynx and then into the eustachian tube and consequently into the middle ear.
+These liquids can seep into the nasopharynx, into the eustachian tube, and consequently into the middle ear.
 Please read our article “Ear pain or clogged ears with a sinus infection” to understand how chronic sinusitis can cause middle ear infections.